-In the B.S. in Informatics program and then in your career, you’ll apply your tech knowledge to another area you’re interested in—like business, telecommunications, security, or fine arts—to create new uses for technology and the way people interact with it.
+In the B.S. in Informatics program and then in your career, you’ll apply your tech knowledge to another area you’re interested in—like business, human centered computing, security, or fine arts—to create new uses for technology and the way people interact with it.
 You’ll learn logical reasoning, basic programming, and data visualization, but also human-computer interaction design and other skills that will help you put technology to better use.

 And listen to this: Because employers rely on technology more and more every day, informatics grads are in great demand.
 More than half of informatics students complete internships—which are great tryouts for jobs—and you’ll team up with classmates on a capstone project that’ll showcase your skills to potential employers.
 If you want to enhance your basic computing and programming skills, consider one of our minors.

 The Bachelor of Science in Informatics program includes a minimum of 120 credit hours of course work, including: